-One of the main functions of the Senate, as the upper house of Parliament, is the consideration of bills.
+One of the main functions of the Senate is the consideration of bills.
 A bill is a proposed law that becomes an Act of Parliament if adopted in identical form by both the Senate and the House of Commons and then given Royal Assent.

 - first reading

 - second reading